GetLevvel/katacoda-scenarios/rhoar-spring-boot/microservices-2/03-service-discovery-openshift.md

 **3. Test Application**

 We will now use the OpenShift service to perform load balancing for us.
 This can be useful because as pods are spun up and down they may not have the same IP address each time.
-Copy the below code into the `eureka-client/src/main/java/hello/EurekaClientApplication.java`{{open}}.
+Copy the below code into `eureka-client/src/main/java/hello/EurekaClientApplication.java`{{open}}.

 <pre class="file" data-filename="eureka-client/src/main/java/hello/EurekaClientApplication.java" data-target="insert" data-marker="//TODO: Add load balance endpoint here">
 @RequestMapping("/loadBalanceTest")